-Services revenue - Services revenue consist of capture services and add-on services.
+Services revenue - Services revenue consists of capture services and add-on services.
 Capture services consist of professional services in which a Matterport-qualified third-party technician will provide on-site digital capture services for the customer.
-With the consummation of the VHT Acquisition in July 2022, our capture solutions expanded to include photos, videos, drone imaging and digital marketing services.
+Our extensive capture solutions also include photos, videos, drone imaging and digital marketing services.
 Under the capture service arrangements, we pay the third-party technician and bill the customer directly.
 Add-on services consist of additional software features that the customer can purchase.
 These services are typically provided by third parties under our direction and oversight, and we pay the third party and bill the subscriber directly for the provisions of such services.